 Integrations

-Everything you need to embed your screenshots, capture from the CLI, or automate with the REST API.
+Everything you need to embed your screenshots, capture from the CLI binary, or automate with the REST API.

 How integration endpoints work

-Each endpoint gives you a single URL for a captured asset — screenshot, clip, or composition.
+Each endpoint gives you a single URL for a captured asset — screenshot or clip.
 Use query parameters to select the variant you need — language, theme, viewport — and optionally resize or convert the output.
 The URL always serves the latest version, so your site stays up to date without code changes.
-Screenshots are served as WebP, clips as GIF (or MP4), and compositions adapt to their content type.
+Screenshots are served as WebP, clips as GIF (or MP4).

 Endpoint